Henry Holmes Croft

-Croft was invited to join the faculty at King's College (now University of Toronto) in Toronto, arriving in 1842.
+Croft was educated at the University of Berlin.
+He was invited to join the faculty at King's College (now the University of Toronto) in Toronto, arriving in 1842.
 From 1850 to 1853 he was university vice-chancellor and later with the university senate.

-Croft was a member of the University Rifle Corps (9th Company of The Queen's Own Rifles of Canada) in the 1860s and participated in the Fenian raids as captain in 1866.
+Croft was a member and the founder of the University Rifle Corps (9th Company of The Queen's Own Rifles of Canada) in the 1860s and participated in the Fenian raids as captain in 1866.
 Croft left Toronto in 1880 to retire to his son's ranch in Texas.

 He contributed to the foundation of the Entomological Society of Canada.

+The Croft Chapter House, the first part of University College at the University of Toronto to be completed, was originally his chemistry laboratory.
+It is named in his honour.